 With duplicated content, the worst that could happen is that a visitor lands on a less desirable version of your webpage.

 When using an SEO plugin for WordPress (like ours), you won’t have to worry about this at all, unless you deliberately create copies of your pages.

 Meta descriptions can be ignored

-Search engines don’t always provide the description you’ve provided, but sometimes they take an organic part based on their user’s search query.
+Search engines don’t always use the description you’ve provided on their result pages.
+Sometimes, they take an organic part of your page instead, based on the user’s search query.

-This happens when (one or more of) the search keywords don’t match anything in your provided description.
+They disregard your description when (one or more of) the search keywords don’t match anything in it.

 A keyword helper, like the one brought our Focus extension for WordPress, will help you reduce the chance of this happening.

 Bounce rate reduction

-When a visitor bounces off your website back to the search engine (via the back button), it means that your page isn’t what they were looking for, and the search engine will be notified.
+When a visitor bounces off your website back to the search engine (via the back button), it means that your webpage isn’t what they were looking for, and the search engine will be notified.
 These tips will help you lower the bounce rate.

 Speed up the web

 Having a faster website will improve your SERP ranking.
-This is because when a visitor can’t reach your website in a timely manner, they will hit the back-button early.
+Because when a visitor can’t reach your website promptly, they’re more likely to hit the back-button.

 For WordPress users: consider using a great free theme from the WordPress.org repository; they’re forced to play by the strict rules.
-Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often badly optimized, which add greatly to load time and incompatibilities.
-Alternatively, use a theme from StudioPress or WooThemes; these companies have put great effort into optimizing their themes.
+Extravagant “can-do-it-all” themes also do things you don’t want them to do and are often under-optimized, which add significantly to load time and incompatibilities.
+Alternatively, use a theme from StudioPress or WooThemes; these companies have put considerable effort into optimizing their themes.

 Stop the click-bait